Codecademy/docs/content/d3/concepts/interactivity/terms/duration/duration.md

 Title: '.duration()'
 Description: 'Specifies the duration for transitions in D3 visualizations.'
 Subjects:
-  - ‘Data Science'
+  - 'Data Science'
-  - ‘Data Visualization’
+  - 'Data Visualization'
 Tags:
   - 'Methods'
   - 'Animation'
   - 'D3'
 CatalogContent:
-  - 'learn-d3’
+  - 'learn-d3'
-  - 'paths/data-science’
+  - 'paths/data-science'
 ---

-The **`.duration()`** method is used to set the duration for transitions.
+The **`.duration()`** method sets the duration for transitions.
 This is crucial for creating animated visualizations, allowing developers to control how long an animation takes to move from a starting to an ending state.
 It accepts a single argument representing the time in milliseconds for the transition.

 ## Syntax